celery/celery/sources/reference/celery.signals.txt

 .. data:: task_postrun

-    Triggered after a task has been executed.
+    Dispatched after a task has been executed.

     Sender is the task class executed.